tropicsquare/libtropic-linux/README.md

 ```

 ## Building Functional Tests

+> [!WARNING]
+> Some tests make irreversible changes to the chip, such as writing pairing keys.
+Those irreversible
+> tests contain `_ire_` in their name.
+On the other hand, reversible tests are marked `_rev_`
+> and are generally safe to run, as they do only temporary changes and always do a clean up.

 To build functional test suite from libtropic, pass `-DLT_BUILD_TESTS=1` to CMake:
 ```bash
 cmake -DLT_BUILD_TESTS=1 ..